ohloirvne/secure-notes-manager/README.md

 # secure-notes-manager
-VaultNotes - Secure Notes Manager
-A simple & secure notes management app.
+VaultNotes - A simple & secure notes management app

 Features:
-Create, edit, and Delete Notes - Easily manage your notes with intuitive actions.
+- Create, edit, and Delete Notes - Easily manage your notes with intuitive actions.
-Lock notes with Passcode Encryption - Encrypt sensitive notes with AES encryption.
+- Lock notes with Passcode Encryption - Encrypt sensitive notes with AES encryption.
-Search Notes by Title and Content - Quickly locate notes with a powerful search bar.
+- Search Notes by Title and Content - Quickly locate notes with a powerful search bar.
-Automatic timestamps - Automatically see when a note was created or last edited.
+- Automatic timestamps - Automatically see when a note was created or last edited.

 Getting Started:
 1. Clone the Repository